renovatebot/renovate/docs/usage/configuration-options.md

 ## ignorePrAuthor

+This is usually needed if someone needs to migrate bot accounts, including from hosted app to self-hosted.
-If this is configured to true, it means Renovate will fetch the entire list of repository PRs instead of only those PRs which it created itself.
+If `ignorePrAuthor` is configured to true, it means Renovate will fetch the entire list of repository PRs instead of optimizing to fetch only those PRs which it created itself.
 You should only want to enable this if you are changing the bot account (e.g. from `@old-bot` to `@new-bot`) and want `@new-bot` to find and update any existing PRs created by `@old-bot`.
 It's recommended to revert this setting once that transition period is over and all old PRs are resolved.